Immigration Requirements

 Step 4: Schedule visa appointment / Prepare for visa interview

-Note for Citizens of Canada: No visa or visa application is required of Canadian citizens.
+Note for Citizens of Canada and Bermuda: No visa or visa application is required.
 Pay the SEVIS fee and keep the receipt.
-Present the SEVIS I-901 Payment Confirmation at a U.S. Port of Entry.
+Just present the SEVIS I-901 Payment Confirmation/Receipt at a U.S. Port of Entry.

 The following resources provide detailed immigration information to prepare you: